 Hosted by actress/singer Ayshea Brough and ‘Wondergirl’ hit-

-By the second series Ayshea had the hosting duties to herself, but had company in
+By the second series Ayshea had the hosting duties to herself, and the live audience

 At the start of the third series in 1971 Muirel Young asked the viewers what they’d like to see and after wading through 4000 letters the answer came back “mostly oldies.
 Pop singers like Elvis Presley, Andy Williams, and old film favourites such as Summer Holiday and The Sound of Music.”
 These requests would be granted with musical number clips from popular movies.

 By the beginning of the new series in April 1972 the title had changed to Lift Off With Ayshea.